jandiorio/ansible-dnac-modules/README.md

 - Create a new directory in module_utils/network named dnac: `mkdir module_utils/network/dnac`
 - Copy file `dnac.py` to module_utils/network/dnac folder
 - Copy all other *.py files to the location of your ansible custom modules. (mine is /usr/share/ansible

-At this point, you can verify the modules are installed properly like this:

-`ansible-doc dnac_netflow`

-If you see the module documentation things are installed properly.

 Validation that the modules have been installed properly can be performed by executing: